opengovsg/formsg-javascript-sdk/README.md

 Note that due to end-to-end encryption, FormSG servers are unable to verify the data format.

-However, the `decrypt` function exposed by this library [validates](https://github.com/opengovsg/formsg-javascript-sdk/blob/master/src/util/validate.ts) the decrypted content and will **return `null` if the decrypted content does not fit the schema displayed below.**
+However, the `decrypt` function exposed by this library [validates](https://github.com/opengovsg/formsg-javascript-sdk/blob/master/src/util/validate.ts) the decrypted content and will **return `null` if the decrypted content does not contain all of the fields displayed in the schema below.**

 | Key         | Type     | Description                                                                                              |
 | ----------- | -------- | -------------------------------------------------------------------------------------------------------- |